mini-as/mini-as.github.io/README.md

 Inside the Archive "minis.rar" you will find minis assembler and minis operating system, you need WinRAR archiver to open it.

-I used fasm Assembler to compile Minis Assembler, Which in turn I used to compile minis operating system, and I used Bochs (x86) PC emulator to test the Minis OS.
+I used fasm Assembler to compile Minis Assembler, Which in turn I used to compile minis operating system, and I used Bochs (x86) PC emulator to test Minis OS.

 Links: